Skip to main content

 Let's start with an icon: Le Cordon BleuExternal Link Title.
 The North American headquarters of this famous French culinary arts institute is based in Ottawa.
 While we may not all have nine months to pursue our dreams of becoming a classically-trained chef, we all have a few hours to dine in the school's extravagant restaurant, SignaturesExternal Link Title.

 Ottawa isn't short on award-winning chefs.
 In 2014, Rene Rodriguez wowed the judges and won Top Chef Canada.
-You can enjoy the cooking that earned him that title at NavarraExternal Link Title.
-The restaurant offers a new take on Spanish Tapas with dishes like sea scallop ceviche, confit octopus, and Mexican tacos in a jar.
+You can enjoy the cooking that earned him that title at MercaditoExternal Link Title at Queen St. Fare, offering a creative expression of traditional Mexican street food made with fresh, local ingredients.

-Then there's NeXTExternal Link Title, the labor of love of award-winning chef Michael Blackie.
-His own food and travel memories have come together to form a unique menu of Canadian, Asian and European-influenced dishes.
-If you're worried this sounds too fancy for your tastes, the menu headings are "nibbly bits," "tasty stuff," and "dirty stuff," so you can rest easy.
+Then there's NeXTExternal Link Title, the labour of love of award-winning chef Michael Blackie.
+His own food and travel memories have come together to form a unique menu of Canadian, Asian, and European-influenced dishes.
+If you're worried this sounds too posh for your tastes, the menu headings are "nibbly bits," "tasty stuff," and "dirty stuff," so you can rest easy.

 While in Canada, why not eat like a Canadian?
-Le Caf?External Link Title is the restaurant in Ottawa's National Arts Centre, and serves up Canadian contemporary cuisine.
-The menu uses ingredients from across the country, like Ontario lamb and Fogo Island cod, all of it paired with wines chosen by Canada's only Master Sommelier, John Szabo.
+1 ElginExternal Link Title is the restaurant in Ottawa's National Arts Centre, and serves up Canadian contemporary cuisine.
+Proud to showcase fresh and seasonal flavours of Canada, the menu features locally and nationally sourced ingredients, creating a culinary experience that indulges the senses.

-The logo of fine dining staple Restaurant e18hteenExternal Link Title calls out three particular items: steak, seafood and wine.
+The logo of fine dining staple Restaurant e18hteenExternal Link Title references steak, seafood, and wine.
 While the restaurant offers a great variety of dishes, this is the place if you're a fan of those three.
-Savor a lobster bisque followed by a reserve Angus AAA ribeye paired with the perfect wine.
+Savour a lobster bisque followed by a reserve Angus AAA ribeye paired with the perfect wine.

 Beckta Dining and WineExternal Link Title is another fine dining option with a particularly historical feel.
-The restaurant is located at 150 Elgin Street, the grandiose (allegedly haunted) former home of a doctor.
-The heritage building, built in 1875, has many of its original features, and creates quite the ambiance in which to enjoy contrasting, modern cuisine.
+The restaurant is located at 150 Elgin Street, the grandiose (allegedly haunted) former residence of a doctor.
+The heritage building, built in 1875, has many of its original features, and creates a unique ambiance in which to enjoy contrasting, modern cuisine.

 The foodie tours